mtakeshi1/mazechallenge/README.md

 Now you must find your way from Start to finish tile !

 ## When i am done
-Best would be if you could leave a Pull Request to github If you are really not able you could send me your renamed package with the **file implementing Challenge**
+Rename your folder to something with your (fake)name preferably Best would be if you could leave a Pull Request to github If you are really not able you could send me your renamed package with the **file implementing Challenge**